Apply for the MD/PhD

 MSTP at Chicago http://www.uic.edu/com/mdphd/

-The Medical Scholars Program on the Urbana campus is one of the largest MD/PhD programs in the nation.
-Students pursue graduate study in over 30 academic disciplines, including the social sciences, humanities, engineering, physical sciences, as well as the biomedical sciences.
+The Medical Scholars Program on the Urbana campus allows students the opportunity to pursue graduate study in over 30 academic disciplines, including the social sciences, humanities, engineering, physical sciences, as well as the biomedical sciences.
 The MSP provides a rich environment for bright and creative scholars to pursue their passion for combining cutting-edge research with individualized high-quality clinical training.

 The Medical Scientist Training Program on the Chicago campus combines the major portions of the medical school and bioscience PhD curricula to provide an integrated physician-scientist education.
 Program duration varies from student to student, but training generally requires seven to eight years.